Isolated singularities in $G_2$-structures with torsion: Contact Calabi-Yau Ansatz

 \begin{remark} One might hope to control the norm of torsion arising from the derivative $dh$, by conformally rescaling the Ansatz \eqref{eq:g2Ansatz} along the base directions, cf. Remark \ref{remark:conformal}.
 However, since it is actually $d (\ln{h})$-terms that appear in the torsion, then the conclusion of the Lemma \ref{lem:cCYisolated} remains, with only minor changes to the proof. \end{remark}

 If we assume that the contact Calabi-Yau fibration is quasi-regular, i.e. the Reeb vector field $\xi$ has compact orbits, and moreover that $\xi(h)=0$, then there is an induced Riemannian submersion $\pi: M \rightarrow N$.
 Using the previous lemma, we show that one can never shrink fibres in this way to produce a smooth $\rG_2$-structure on $M^7$ with bounded torsion.
-Even more strongly, it will never produce a $\rG_2$-structure with bounded torsion, such that every geodesic ball $B_r$ is \emph{volume-maximal}: i.e. $\vol (B_r) = O(r^7)$, for sufficiently small $r$.
-This condition is satisfied by the Gauss Lemma for complete Riemannian manifolds, but also for orbifolds and manifolds with isolated conical singularities, by \eqref{def:CSG2}.
+In particular, if the resulting $\rG_2$-structure has bounded torsion, then not every geodesic ball $B_r \subset M$ can be \emph{volume-maximal}: i.e. $\vol (B_r) = \Theta(r^7)$, for sufficiently small $r$.
+However, every geodesic ball $B_r \subset M$ is volume-maximal for complete Riemannian manifolds by the Gauss Lemma, also for orbifolds and manifolds with isolated conical singularities, by definition \eqref{def:CSG2}.

 \begin{lemma} Denote by $d$ the metric distance on $N$.
-If $(M,\varphi)$ is volume-maximal in a neighbourhood of $\pi^{-1}(p)$, then $h(x) = O(r^2)$, for all $x\in N$ such that $r= d(p, \pi(x))$ is sufficiently small.
+If $(M,\varphi)$ is volume-maximal in a neighbourhood of $\pi^{-1}(p)$, then $h(x) = \Theta(r^2)$, for all $x\in N$ such that $r= d(p, \pi(x))$ is sufficiently small.
 In particular, $(M,\varphi)$ cannot be a conically singular $\rG_2$-structure with $|d^* \varphi|$ bounded. \end{lemma}

 \begin{proof} Over some punctured geodesic ball $B_r \subset N$ of radius $r$, since we have a Riemannian submersion onto $B_r$, we can write the metric on $M$ as for the round metric $g_5$ on (a finite quotient of) $S^5$, and some $\nu>0$.
-Thus, in order for $\vol (B_r) = O(r^7)$ to hold, we must have $h=O(r^2)$.
+Thus, in order for $\vol (B_r) = \Theta(r^7)$ to hold, we must have $h=O(r^2)$.
 Then $|d^* \varphi|$ cannot be bounded by the previous lemma. \end{proof}